Study in Rotterdam

 Rotterdam is a true student city being multicultural, affordable and a hub for art and culture.
 Named one of Lonely Planet’s top ten cities of 2016, Rotterdam has come a long way from its past as a humble fishing village.
-It perfectly combines cutting edge architecture with the cozy “gezellig” culture.
-The city centre has been developed into a picture of innovation with its futuristic skyscrapers that sit beside post-war constructions, shaping the unique Rotterdam skyline.
+It perfectly combines cutting edge architecture with the cosy “gezellig” culture.
+The city centre has been developed into a picture of innovation with its futuristic skyscrapers beside post-war constructions, shaping the unique Rotterdam skyline.

 Dutch language